The Beautiful Blue World of Blue Birds: Nature Winged Jewels

 6. Can You Spot Gorgeous Blue Birds in India’s Diversified Landscapes?

 Kingfishers are attractive.
 White-throat Kingfisher (Halcyon smyrnensis) is a frequent visitor to an area around a watercourse or an urban scene with a deep chestnut beneath and a brilliant turquoise-blue back, wing, and tail.
-It is the cousin of the flashy cobalt blue Common Kingfisher (Alcedo atthis) on rivers and streams.
+It is closely related to the flashy cobalt-blue Common Kingfisher (Alcedo atthis) on rivers and streams.

 Bee-eaters provide their striking colors.
 One of the most common summer birds is the Sleek Bee-eater (Merops philippinus) of green and blue.
 This is the sole beef-eater found in East Asia.
 Among the most attractive visitors is the blue-cheeked bee-eater ( Meropspersicus).